JacquesCarette/Drasil/code/Drasil.md

   references.
 The 'kinds of reference' belongs here, but it shouldn't have a Show instance.
   And lots of the kinds of references are either layout-specific or document-specific, so should not be defined globally in either case.

+- **Chunk/ShortName**: Abstract type for a 'short name', i.e. the string to be displayed for a link, visible to users.